semgrep/semgrep-docs/docs/getting-started/quickstart.md

     </Tabs>

-4. Once you've scanned your first application, return to Semgrep Cloud Platform, and click **View findings** to see the security vulnerabilities in your project.
-Alternatively, you can view your results in SCP's **Dashboard** page.
+4. Once you've scanned your first application, return to Semgrep AppSec Platform, and click **View findings** to see the security vulnerabilities in your project.
+Alternatively, you can view your results in Semgrep AppSec Platform's **Dashboard** page.
 For detailed information, click **Code** to access your SAST findings or **Supply Chain** to access your SCA findings.

     :::info
-    **Code is not uploaded.** Only **findings** are sent to Semgrep Cloud Platform.
+    **Code is not uploaded.** Only **findings** are sent to Semgrep AppSec Platform.
     :::

 <MoreHelp />